History of Norwalk, Connecticut: Settlement

 The settlers engaged in agricultural pursuits.
 The first major planted crop was corn which was soon followed by wheat, rye, oats, and barley.
 Community plots were located where the Pine Hill Road area is today.
 Cows were raised for dairy products, and Calf Pasture Beach was first used for pasturage as early as the 1650s.
 Eventually flax and hemp were grown for the local production of linen and rope.
 Flax production increased notably, and by the early 18th century was being exported to the British Isles to provide the town with a modest export economy.
 The present day Flax Hill Road between South Norwalk and Rowayton is a vestige of that important early crop.

 18th century

 St. Paul's Parish, an Episcopal church was incorporated in 1737.
-It became St Paul's on the Green.
+It became St. Paul's on the Green.

 A Maryland Physician's Travel Diary

-Alexander Hamilton (Maryland doctor) wrote in his 1744 travel diary, Itinerarium, about Norwalk:
+Alexander Hamilton wrote in his 1744 travel diary, Itinerarium, about Norwalk:

 [ ** ] "The Beldens were hospitable people entertaining many visitors from the surrounding towns in a generous fashion."